Frequently Asked Questions

 Why do some aircraft seem louder than others?

 Aircraft operating at RSW have a diverse range of noise levels.
 These noise levels primarily depend on the type of engine used by the aircraft, the size of the aircraft and whether the aircraft is taxiing on the airfield, landing or taking off.
-The newest so called "full Stage 3" aircraft tend to be the quietest aircraft in the fleet.
+The newest "full Stage 3" aircraft tend to be the quietest aircraft in the fleet.
 Aircraft with Stage 3 "hushkitted" engines tend to be the loudest.
 See (Noise Glossary for clarification on Stage 3 versus hushkits).
 Departures tend to be louder than arrivals since the pilot is forcing more power to the engine to achieve lift.

 Which flight corridor impacts me?